 - Pre-bake the crust: Press the crust mixture into a lined 9×13-inch baking pan.
 Simply line with a piece of parchment paper.
 If you leave enough overhang on the sides, you can lift the chilled cheesecake bars out of the pan as a whole, which makes cutting squares REALLY easy.
 Pre-bake crust for 10 minutes.

-- Make the peanut butter cheesecake filling: You need PHILADELPHIA Cream Cheese, sugar, sour cream (for a little extra creaminess), peanut butter, vanilla extract, salt, and eggs.
+- Make the peanut butter cheesecake filling: You need block-style cream cheese, sugar, sour cream (for a little extra creaminess), peanut butter, vanilla extract, salt, and eggs.
 Good rule of thumb for any and all cheesecake baking: always add the eggs last.
 You can mix the other ingredients as much as you want, but as soon as you add the eggs, mix just until they’re combined.
 Over-mixing eggs results in overly dense cheesecake.

 - Bake: Spread the filling over the warm crust.
 Bake until only slightly jiggly in the center.
 Each of my test batches took 35–37 minutes.